Portsmouth Harbour railway station

-Portsmouth Harbour railway station is a railway station in Portsmouth, England.
-It is situated beside Gunwharf Quays in the city's harbour, and is an important transport terminal, with a bus interchange and ferry services to Gosport and the Isle of Wight.
-The station currently has four platforms in use: numbered 1, 3, 4 and 5.
-It is managed by South Western Railway.
-Platform 2 is no longer in use, having been decommissioned in the early 1990s following major repair and refurbishment work to the pier that the platforms sit on.
-The station is located adjacent to Portsmouth Harbour between the Gunwharf Quays shopping centre and the Historic Dockyard.
-Unusually for a mainline railway station, it is built over water as the station was originally constructed on wooden piles, which were later replaced by iron supports.
+Portsmouth Harbour railway station serves the city of Portsmouth, in Hampshire, England.
+It is situated in Portsmouth Harbour, between the Gunwharf Quays shopping centre and the Historic Dockyard.
+It is an important transport terminal, with a bus interchange and ferry services to Gosport and the Isle of Wight.
+Unusually for a main line railway station, it is built over water as the station was originally constructed on wooden piles, which were later replaced by iron supports.

 History

-The station opened on the 2nd October 1876 as the terminus of Chief Engineers Frederick Banister's Portsmouth Waterside Extension to the Portsmouth Direct Line, which runs between this station and London Waterloo station.
+The station opened on 2 October 1876 as the terminus of Chief Engineer Frederick Banister's Portsmouth Waterside Extension to the Portsmouth Direct line, which runs between this station and London Waterloo station.
 The construction of the station superseded an earlier pier on the site called the Albert Pier that was used for passenger steamships in the mid-Victorian era.

 The station was rebuilt in 1937 when the route was electrified but was almost totally destroyed during World War II by fire after German bombing, then rebuilt after the war.

 A short branch line built on piles used to connect the station to the neighbouring dockyard, but this was taken out of service when a German bomb damaged the swing bridge in 1941.